private-attribution/i-d/draft-thomson-ppm-prss.md

 A PRF is instantiated with a secret key, `k`, and provides a single function `PRF(i)`.

 This document adapts the PRF interface to take a non-negative integer as input and to produce a non-negative integer as output.
-Each PRF definition MUST define the maximum value of both input (`Mi`) and output (`Mo`) values.
+New PRF definitions MUST define the maximum value of both input (`Mi`) and output (`Mo`) values.

-Importantly, the maximum input value SHOULD reflect a limit that is based on maintaining security when all input values between 0 (inclusive) and that maximum (exclusive) are provided.
-This limit might be less than the constraints that might be implied by the underlying function.
+Importantly, the maximum input value SHOULD reflect a limit that is based on keeping attacker advantage negligible relative to an ideal PRF.
+Any advantage needs to be bounded when an attacker is able to obtain output values for all input values between 0 (inclusive) and that maximum (exclusive).
+The maximum input (`Mi`) is therefore likely to be less than the underlying function might otherwise permit.

 This assumes the usage modes from {{modes}}; alternative usage modes that pass inputs that are randomized or sparse across the entire input space of the